Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**[Accessibility](https://www.codecademy.com/resources/docs/uiux/accessibility)** in Swift UI refers to the built-in tools and available techniques to create user interfaces for everyone, including individuals with diverse needs.
+**[Accessibility](https://www.codecademy.com/resources/docs/uiux/accessibility)** in Swift UI refers to the built-in tools and available techniques to create user interfaces for individuals with diverse needs.

 ## The Importance of Accessibility